Golden Gate to Ancient Rus'. VI

 Glory to Russian antiquity!

-And about this old
+And about this old thing

-I'll start telling
+I'll start telling you

 So that people can know

-About the affairs of the native land ...
+About the affairs of our native land...

-Performance of the 1st group. (slide 5)
+Performance of 1 group. (slide 5)

-In the table: merchants, artisans, peasants
+In the table: traders, artisans, peasants

-Group 2 performance. (slide 6)
+Performance of 2 groups. (slide 6)

 In the table: merchants

-Foreign merchants sold amber, bright fabrics, shiny helmets, expensive clothes, colorful carpets, silver and gold vessels, wines, fragrant herbs.
+Foreign merchants sold amber, bright fabrics, shiny helmets, expensive clothes, colorful carpets, silver and gold vessels, wines, and fragrant herbs.

-Slide 7-10 Mosaic
+Slide 7 -10 Mosaic

 The walls are paintedfrescoes

 Teacher. altar, icons (iconostasis).
-Royal Doors.
+Royal Gates.

-1. What did the temples look like inside?
+1.What did the temples look like inside?
 What was on the walls?

 2. How do frescoes differ from icons?

-3. Why do people go to the temple?
+3. Why do people go to church?

 What do you think an icon is?

-Icon - (translated from Greek - image, image) the sacred image of Jesus Christ, the Mother of God, saints or angels, as well as the events of Sacred History.
-The icon, being the main shrine, is called upon to rivet the eyes of those who pray.
-In ancient manuscripts about the icon it is said: “Its beauty is unspeakable, and it is written marvelously.”The writing of icons was considered a charitable deed.
+Icon - (translated from Greek - image, image) a sacred image of Jesus Christ, the Mother of God, saints or angels, as well as events of Sacred history.
+The icon, being the main shrine, is designed to attract the gaze of those praying to itself.
+In ancient manuscripts it is said about the icon: “Its beauty is unspeakable, and it is wonderfully painted.”The painting of icons was considered a godly deed.

-In ancient Rus', icon painters paint icons on wooden boards.
+In ancient Rus', icon painters painted icons on wooden boards.
 To paint icons, one had to have talent, to know the secret of making paints, because they were painted for centuries.
 Many people believed and still believe that icons can work miracles.

 What cultural values were considered? . - Icons, frescoes, mosaics.